Upcoming Responsive Grants Program Funding

 - Meet at least one of the following objectives:

-Primary Care Workforce: Attract, recruit and retain a well-distributed primary care workforce continuum (including upstream) to meet patient’s social, cultural and linguistic needs so that more Coloradans receive quality primary care that reflects who they are, what they need and is near where they live.
+Patient Barriers: Tackle patient reported barriers to primary care access so that more Coloradans receive quality primary care that reflects who they are, what they need and is near where they live.

 Caregiver Resources: Ensure that formal, informal and familial caregivers have access to resources and supports that improves their skills to have strong and positive relationships with young children in Colorado – ages 0 to 6 – so that they have stable, responsive relationships with at least one caring adult.